 Tribal-state issues abound

 California gaming tribes have already used that influence.
-They’ve wielded it to at least slow down the passage of sports betting and online poker legislation.
+They’ve wielded it to at least slow down the passage of online gambling in CA including sports betting and online poker legislation.
 Concerns that widespread legal sports betting might infringe upon gaming exclusivity rights in New York has effectively done the same.

 Plus, tribal-state gaming compact negotiations have become increasingly acrimonious over the years.